Seven-94/Runpod_ComfyUI/config/README.md

    - Name: `HF_TOKEN`
    - Value: your HuggingFace token

-If you don't provide a token, the image will attempt an anonymous download, but this may fail depending on the access restrictions of the models.
+If you don't provide a token, you can still download public models via ComfyUI-Manager.

 ## Included Scripts

-### download_models.sh
-Automated script to download necessary models from Hugging Face.
-It checks if models already exist before downloading to avoid duplication.

 ### pre_start.sh
 This script runs at container startup to initialize ComfyUI:
 - Copies ComfyUI files from the Docker image to the volume
 - Creates directories for models
 - Installs extensions from the Docker image
-- Downloads missing models
 - Configures extra_model_paths.yml
 - Starts the ComfyUI service